gavv/signal-estimator/README.md

 * **Measure synchronicity of streaming setup**

-   Connect PC audio output to audio input of sender DUT (Device Under Test).
+   Connect PC audio output to audio input of sender DUT (Device Under Test, e.g. another computer).
 Connect audio outputs of two receiver DUTs to audio inputs of PC.
 On DUTs, run software that sends audio input to audio outputs over network.
 On PC, run signal-estimator with one output and two input devices.

    Difference between measured latencies of the two inputs (bold red) will show how synchronous are the two streams played on two receiver DUTs.